SIBO stands for small intestinal bacterial overgrowth, an overgrowth of bacteria in the small intestine, meaning bacteria that shouldn't be there.

 Secondly, bacterial overgrowth in the small intestine can lead to malnutrition.

-How to overcome SIBO
+How to Overcome SIBO

 Diet

-Drinking lemon water, celery juice, and green juices, and eating sour and bitter foods like grapefruit and sauerkraut is excellent.
+Drinking lemon water, celery juice and green juices and eating sour and bitter foods like grapefruit and sauerkraut is excellent.

 Vegetables and berries are essential.

-Equally important is to chew your food thoroughly.
+Equally important is to chew food thoroughly.

 Remember to drink water throughout the day.

-You should completely eliminate:
+You should completely exclude:

 Most conventional, processed dairy products.